[1] 0.4336956

 ## 1 51.58486 41.85982 61.3099

 We can also use this model to predict the upcoming 2024 election, using recent economic data.
-This prediction suggests that the incumbent Democratic party can expect to receive about 51.58% of the two-party vote share.
+This prediction suggests that the incumbent Democratic party can expect to receive about 51.58% of the two-party vote share in the 2024 election.
 However, the margin of error on this prediction ranges from 41.86% to 61.31%, implying that the election could still swing either way.

 Given that we’ve observed the limitations of a simple bivariate linear model, we also observed several methods to improve this model